38. An Interpolated Episode: Nothing In Dante's Hand--A Brief History Of COMEDY's Manuscripts

 An online copy of Prue Shaw’s article on manuscript transmission appears to have disappeared since I recorded this episode.
 However, you can still find it published in a collection of essays, an introduction to which you can find here.

-The U. S. Library of Congress has what appears to be one of the (or perhaps the) manuscript for the COMEDY in Boccaccio’s own hand, including his introductions to the three canticles (or larger parts) of the poem.
+The U. S. Library of Congress has what appears to be one of the (or perhaps the) manuscript for COMEDY in Boccaccio’s hand, including his introductions to the three canticles (or larger sections) of the poem.
 You can take a look at it here.

 I spoke about the Villani manuscript, the other main manuscript tradition these days.
 It has been digitized and is available here.